ElysRealm/elysrealm.github.io/aboutme.md

 My name is Eric BeCude here you may read about my personal story and also get in touch with me.
 Some skills I have:

-- Intermediate C# Programming and Designing
+- Advanced Proficiency C# Programming and Designing
-- Intermediate Unity 3D Design
+- Proficient in Java, Python, Android App Development, Web Development and much more.
-- Intermediate Web Design
+- Advanced knowledge of game engine toolchains especially in Unity and GoDot.

 ### My story